copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

    - The commit message is 'Create CNAME'
 1. Enable HTTPS is grayed out, because Github can only support HTTPS for github.io domain.
 We will setup the HTTPS with Cloudflare later.

-# (DEPRECATED) Enable HTTPS for custom domain with Cloudflare
+# (DEPRECATED SOON) Enable HTTPS for custom domain with Cloudflare

-> This solution is `deprecated` as [Github supports natively HTTPS for custom domains](#Enable-HTTPS-For-Custom-Domain-With-Github) now
+> This solution will be `deprecated` soon as [Github supports natively HTTPS for custom domains](#Enable-HTTPS-For-Custom-Domain-With-Github) now.
+But I failed to enable it with the Github solution, maybe DNS CAA record is mandatory, and my DNS registrar doesn't support it for my free plan.
+So Cloudflare HTTPS solution is still a good choice.

 Some tutorials :
 [tutorial 1](https://hackernoon.com/set-up-ssl-on-github-pages-with-custom-domains-for-free-a576bdf51bc)